What is Google site verification?

 - Please remember to click on Save and Publish.

-- Finally, go to your Google Search Console page and click on the “Verify” red button
+- Finally, go to your Google Search Console page and click on the “Verify” gray button